 The Bassmaster had two Vox single coil pickups but very simplified electronics (wiring diagram).
 Just one volume and one tone control.
 The input was a coaxial tv aerial jack, positioned on the side of the bass until the second half of 1964, then mounted on the scratchplate from then on.

 But sales were good and today, the Vox Bassmaster (along with the Clubman) is probably the most regularly seen of all vintage Vox basses in the UK, though maybe not so common elsewhere in the world.
 They don't sound bad either - have a listen to the Vox Bassmaster soundclips - a 1965 mahogany-bodied Bassmaster, through an Ampeg B15.
 I like the last clip with the tone rolled down.

 The Vox Bassmaster bass, as shown and described in the 1963 Vox catalogue

-All Bassmasters were British-built, and when guitar production in the UK was superceded by the Italian-built Vox's, the basic body shape thin neck lived on as the Vox Panther and Vox Hawk bass guitars.
+All Bassmasters were British-built, and when guitar production in the UK was superseded by the Italian-built Vox's, the basic body shape and thin neck lived on as the Vox Panther and Vox Hawk bass guitars.

 When JMI folded, and Vox guitar production ceased in early 1968, leftover Bassmaster stock was sold on by Dallas Arbiter nominally unbranded (though potentially still with a Vox engraved bridge cover and pickups) simply as model 4533.
 This was at a somewhat reduced price of £21 1 8 (the 1967 list price was £28 15 0).